-Arms raised.
-How to draw arms.
+Arms raised, How to draw arms.

 The sketches below demonstrate how to draw a subject with their arms raised.
 Drawing raised arms and getting the proportions correct when the arms are in different poses can be a very daunting thing.
 It is crucial that the proportions between the shoulder, elbow and wrist are correct to get the arms to look natural.
 See here.

-Drawing a model with the arms raised above the head.
+How to draw a model with the arms raised above the head.

 To make it easier to understand the proportions of the upper arm in relation to the forearm, I divided the points between the shoulder, the elbow and the wrist into equal parts.
 In the sketch, there are five equal spaces between the shoulder and the elbow.
-Yet only three and three-quarter spaces of equal size between the elbow and the wrist.
+Yet only three and three-quarter spaces between the elbow and the wrist.

-Drawing a model resting her hand on the back of her head
+How to draw a model resting her hand on the back of her head

-Drawing a model with both arms raised and her breasts pushed forward
+How to draw a model with both arms raised and her breasts pushed forward

-This time, the subject has both arms raised, her palms are extended and facing upward, her breasts are pushed forward.
+This time, the subject has both arms raised, the palms are extended and facing upward, her breasts are pushed forward.
 She is not muscular but a slight emphasis on the muscle groups of the arms will need to be shown as they are being tensed to hold the pose.
 You can see again the gentle curve over the bicep and triceps muscle of the upper arm and the curve of the extensor and flexor muscles on the lower arm.
-This sketch is slightly smaller than the previous one so the point between each joint will be slightly less but it does give you an idea of the proportions you need to be aiming at for the arm to look correct.
+With that said, this sketch is slightly smaller than the previous one so the point between each joint will be slightly less but it does give you an idea of the proportions you need to be aiming at for the arm to look correct.

-Drawing a model with her arms raised and palms extended
+How to draw a model with her arms raised and palms extended

 Figurative art, anatomy drawing resources.